Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 - A fully developed site including quay cranes but the operator supplies yard handling equipment.

-This condition is closely related to the technical, as well as the financial and market risks assumed, with the first option (1) being the one associated with the highest technical risk, with a declining risk as we are heading towards the last option (5) whereas technical risk transfer is the lowest.
-Technical risks ultimately result in delays and cost overruns or both, include:
+This condition is closely related to the technical, as well as the financial and market risks assumed, with the first option (1) being associated with the highest technical risk, and a declining risk as we head towards the last option (5) where technical risk transfer is the lowest.
+Technical risks ultimately result in delays and cost overruns or both, including to:

 - Design changes, including terminal function.